python/cpython/Doc/tutorial/introduction.rst

 Many of the examples in this manual, even those entered at the interactive prompt, include comments.
 Comments in Python start with the hash character, ``#``, and extend to the end of the physical line.
 A comment may appear at the start of a line or following whitespace or code, but not within a string literal.
 A hash character within a string literal is just a hash character.
+Since comments are to clarify code and are not interpreted by Python, they may be omitted when typing in examples.

 Some examples::